webscraperio/web-scraper-documentation/docs/API.md

 # API

-[Cloud Web Scraper][cloud] offers an API, which allows to manage sitemaps and scraping jobs, download data and receive finished scraping job notifications.
+[Web Scraper Cloud][cloud] offers an API, which allows to manage sitemaps and scraping jobs, download data and receive finished scraping job notifications.
 The API can be accessed via HTTP; however, JSON is used as a data exchanging format.
 [API SDK][sdk] can be also used if developing in PHP.

-API token can be found in [Cloud Web Scraper account][api-page].
+API token can be found in [Web Scraper Cloud API page][api-page].

 ## Notification endpoint

 Configure an URL on your server which will be the one designated to receive notifications from Web Scraper when a scraping job finishes.
 Web
 Scraper will execute a POST form submit with scraping job metadata.
 When your server receives the notification it can then download and import scraped data into your database.
-To configure and test the notification endpoint visit your [Cloud Web Scraper account][api-page].
+To configure and test the notification endpoint visit [Web Scraper Cloud API page][api-page].

 Web Scraper will send the notification only once the job has completed; therefore, there are no status update notifications.

 ## Scraping job status

-Scraping job can be:
+Scraping job can have one of these statuses:

 * `waiting-to-be-scheduled` - the scraping job is waiting in a queue to be scraped;
-* `scheduled` - a scraper server will start scraping it in a moment;
+* `scheduled` - the scraping job is waiting for the scraper server and will start in a moment;
 * `started` - the scraping job is in motion;
 * `failed` - the website returned more than 50% 4xx or 50xx responses or there were network errors, which means that job execution was stopped and scraping job marked as failed; however, the user can continue it manually;